The coast of northern Norway: hiking and wild camping Kvaløya and Senja

 Above the treeline in west Kvaløya

-A most memorable sunset on Senja
+A gorgeous sunset on Senja

-On the Senja på langs trail
+A few days on the Senja på langs trail

 Exploring Senja's most western fjords